tddfellow/tddfellow.github.io/source/_posts/2017-03-13-build-your-own-testing-framework-part-6-test-suite-does-not-run-all-tests.markdown

 And it fails as expected, which means that our refactored tests still work as they should.

+> We have just applied a neat technique here: whenever we do a major refactoring in tests, we need to make sure they are still functioning correctly.
+For that, we break every single one of them (by changing the assertion or breaking the production code).
+Then we see if they fail as we expect them to.
+When they don't, we know that refactoring didn't quite work.

 ### Fixing test suites to run all tests

 Now we can go back to the `RunTestSuiteTest` and see if it works as expected without that test.
 And it does: `Error: Expected all tests to run`.
 To fix that we need to provide a process spy in every inner call to `runTestSuite`.
 For that we will first extract `{reporter: reporter}` as a common variable of the test suite: